Home » How to Handle Ransom Emails and Being “Pwnd”

 Fake Extortion

-They just want to extort some money from you.
+In most cases, they want to extort money from you.

 Extort: